-Anthony J. Albanese (The American University, 1996) was elected International Secretary at the 2018 St. Louis Karnea.
+Anthony J. Albanese (The American University, 1996) was elected international second vice president at the 2020 Virtual Karnea.
+He previously served as International Secretary and was elected at the 2018 St. Louis Karnea.

-In 2011, Albanese was elected as the 50th Eastern Division president and was reelected in 2013.
+In 2011, Albanese first served on the Arch Chapter when he was elected as the 50th Eastern Division president.
+He was reelected in 2013.
 During his four years in office, the Eastern Division grew from 24 to 29 chapters and colonies and from 952 to 1566 men.
-Ever committed to representing the men of his division, Brother Albanese drove more than 34,000 miles visiting his chapters while serving as Division President.
+Ever committed to representing the men of his division, Albanese drove over 34,000 miles visiting his chapters while serving as division president.

-Brother Albanese has served on two separate housing corporations, as a member of the Fraternity’s Sesquicentennial Commission, and on numerous committees.
-He currently serves at the Chairman of the Delta Tau Delta Bethany Founders’ House Committee.
-He has attended twenty division conferences, nine Karneas, as well as three leadership academies.
+Albanese has served on two separate housing corporations, as a member of the Fraternity's Sesquicentennial Commission and numerous committees.
+He is chairman of the Delta Tau Delta Bethany Founders' House Committee and has attended 23 division conferences, 10 Karneas and three leadership academies.

 As an undergraduate, Albanese served as president and vice president of the Theta Epsilon Chapter.
 He also served as IFC president, IFC vice president and IFC Greek Week chairman.

-Professionally, Albanese is the owner of Alman Group, LLC.
-A registered lobbyist in New Jersey, Albanese interacts with officials at all levels of government in the State to further the interests of the firm’s wide variety of clients.
+Anthony is also the owner and president of Alman Group, LLC.
+A registered lobbyist in New Jersey, he interacts with officials at all levels of government in the State to further the interests of the firm's wide variety of clients.

-Albanese and his wife, Debbie, reside in central New Jersey with their three rescue dogs.
+Albanese and his wife, Debbie, reside in central New Jersey with their two rescue dogs.

 Get in Touch